 -Oliver Wendell Holmes

-The mission of the Livermore Area Recreation and Park District is to provide the people of this area with an outstanding system of parks, recreation areas and facilities, along with providing recreation programs that will stimulate, educate and enrich the lives of people within the District.
+The mission of the Livermore Area Recreation and Park District is to provide the people of the Livermore area with outstanding recreation programs and a system of parks, trails, recreation areas and facilities that stimulate, educate and enrich our lives.